Tokyo vs. Regional Cities: Condo Price Comparison 2020–2025

 Methodology

-• Buyer-reported survey data, ~8% sample rate of all residential transactions
+• Buyer-reported survey data, covering roughly 20–30% of residential transactions (MLIT questionnaire response rate ~30%)

 • Licensed PDL 1.0 (Public Data License) — freely republishable with attribution